One unit of credit equals four semester hours.

 MTH 381 Advanced Calculus

-The real number system, functions, sequences and limits, continuity and differentiability, integration, the elementary transcendental functions, and properties of differentiable functions.
+The real number system, functions, sequences and limits, continuity and differentiability, integration, and properties of differentiable functions.
 Prerequisites: MTH 251 and MTH 301.
 Fall Term.

 MTH 434 Complex Variables